Religious Education

 RE is taught using a variety of strategies such as drama, art, thinking skills, speaking and listening, ICT and other active methods.

-Key festivals are celebrated within the wider community alongside St Leonard’s Church.
+Key festivals are celebrated within the wider community alongside St Leonard’s and St Elgin’s Church.

 IMPACT